 That is "nesting" preparing your home for an arrival of a child.
 Whether that child is biologically yours our not, we "nest" and think of the child's future as we prepare our homes, our lives for their homecoming.

-I realize that I need to do some more "nesting" prepare my home space, get emotionally ready among other things before I accept another, but I know deep down inside the "nesting" has begun and I look forward to the future.
+I realize that I need to do some more "nesting" to prepare my home space, get emotionally ready among other things before I accept another.
+I know deep down inside the "nesting" period has once more begun and I look forward to the future.

-There is so many different opportunities when you foster, so far, I have taken in children who need a short-term foster home.
+There are so many different opportunities when you foster; so far, I have taken in children who need a short-term foster home.
 When I first set out to do this, I was adoption minded only.
-But gosh, if I would have kept that mindset, I would have missed out of the 2 individuals who have changed my life who I welcomed into my home.
+But gosh, if I would have kept that mindset, I would have missed out of the 2 individuals who have changed my life that I welcomed into my home.

 Now, I am considering short term foster care as something permanent - I don't know .... only the future will tell.

 I encourage you to view this video.
-If you are thinking about becoming a foster parent, but nervous about long-term care, you want to try it out first, I hope this video encourages you to consider that option as you get more comfortable with idea.
+If you are thinking about becoming a foster parent, but nervous about long-term care, you might want to try it out first, I hope this video encourages you to consider that as an option while you get more comfortable with idea.

 Whether it be emergency, short-term, long-term or adoption foster care, you make a difference in the life of a kid who needs to be loved unconditionally.